Mesailor/shadcn-chat/README.md

 # Shadcn Chat Component

-A customizable chat window component built with Shadcn UI and React.
+A customizable chat component built with shadcn/ui and React.

 ## Demo